DennisLoren/api/README.md

          "status":"success","data":null
 }

-status (string): This field represents the status of the API response.
+- status (string): This field represents the status of the API response.
 In this example, it's set to "success," indicating that the API request was processed successfully.

-data (null): This field contains null, meaning that there is no specific data associated with this success response.
+- data (null): This field contains null, meaning that there is no specific data associated with this success response.
 It's indicating that the request was successful, but there is no additional data to be returned in this case.

-Success Response:
-Status: 200 OK
+- Status: 200 OK

 d.
 JSON Payload deleteName